markdessain/bridge/academy/emails/2017-02-22-weekly_reminder.md

 Hello Everyone,

-Just a quick note, as there are Tube Strikes effecting the [Central Line](https://tfl.gov.uk/campaign/tube-strike?cid=tube-strike) I will ask that we finish just before 10 so I can make it back home without any problems.
+Just a quick note, as there are Tube Strikes effecting the [Central Line](https://tfl.gov.uk/campaign/tube-strike?cid=tube-strike) I will ask that we finish just before 10 so anyone who needs the Central Line can make it back home without any problems.

 #### Holland Park Bridge Group Reminder